ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 * Group - Any
 * Target Variable - Numeric - Nulls Allowed
 * Auxiliary Variable - Numeric

+Optionally the following fields can also be passed:

+Forward/Backward Links must be passed in together.

-* Forward Link (Optional) - Numeric - Nulls Allowed
+* Forward Link - Numeric
-* Backward Link (Optional) - Numeric - Nulls Allowed
+* Backward Link - Numeric

+Construction Links can be passed in separately.

-* Construction Link (Optional) - Numeric - Nulls Allowed
+* Construction Link - Numeric

+Other fields should only be passed if required by Responder Filtering (4.1).
 Unless otherwise noted, fields must not contain null values.

 ### 3.2 Output Records